AppHouseKitchen/AlDente-Charge-Limiter/README.md

 * DO I HAVE TO UNCHECK THE BUILT IN BATTERY HEALTH CHECKBOX?

 Yes!
 Leaving it on results in slow charging, even when AlDente is trying to inhibit it.
-* WHAT DOES THE FEATURE "USE OLDS SMC KEY (INTEL)" DO?
+* WHAT DOES THE FEATURE "USE OLD SMC KEY (INTEL)" DO?

 When activated, AlDente will use a different pathway to inhibit charging with the benefit of inhibiting charging even if your MacBook is turned off.
 However, it comes with a tradeoff: The feature "Allow Discharge" is not available when its activated.
 Furthermore, as the name suggests, this feature is only available on Intel MacBooks.